Mesothelioma Help Center

 Mesothelioma Diagnosis

-Additionally, there are three sub-types (or cell types) of Mesothelioma which include:
+Sub-Types (or cell types) of Mesothelioma are:

-• Stage III – In this stage, the tumor extends into the chest wall, heart or ribs, through the diaphragm or into the abdominal lining.
-Lymph node involvement will also likely be present.
+• Stage III - The tumor has extended into the chest wall, ribs or heart, through the diaphragm or into the peritoneum (the abdominal lining).
+There also may be involvement of the lymph nodes.

 Those dealing with asbestos and mesothelioma face a number of challenges, including the tremendous costs of treatment.
 If you were unknowingly exposed to harmful levels of asbestos, you have legal rights and there is help available for you.